Bode Miller: 2010 Olympics success

 Miller's success in the 2010 Olympic Games has been contrasted with his 2006 results.
 Miller's explanation for his belated success was simple: "Most likely it's because I decided that's what I wanted to do."
 At the 2010 games, his coaches stated that he "helps inspire [them]," a very different attitude from that of four years previously.
 Miller himself said that the difference was that in 2006, his role as "poster boy" for the Olympics, after the corruption scandals associated with the 2002 Winter Olympics (bid scandal and figure skating scandal), was "the absolute thing I despise the most in the world" and "really draining on my inspiration, my level of passion."
 Ultimately, the publicity "had been happening for a year, and it was just too much."
 By contrast, in 2010, he noted that he was not so proud of the medals themselves but of the "absolutely amazing" feeling when "you ... magically ski at your absolute best."
 He ended the 2010 Olympic Games as the most successful American skier and athlete overall.

-Miller was nominated for the Associated Press' Male Athlete of the Year award for 2010, but finished second to Drew Brees of the New Orleans Saints football team thanks to votes cast for Kobe Bryant of the Los Angeles Lakers basketball team who finished third.